4

 • 1

 This is a really broad question.
 You might get a good, long winded answer, but you might be better served asking about more specific examples and seeing the techniques people use to work through them.
-Dec 23, 2015 at 22:45
+Commented Dec 23, 2015 at 22:45

 • @CoryKendall when you say specific example do you mean game i.e. holdem or hand i.e. JdQs v Ac4c